masdoag/ubuntu-kde/README.md

 - perfect
 - ubuntu-kde
-- for codespaces and for every vps. bash '''
+- for codespaces and for every vps.

-docker compose up -d
+- code to start is (docker compose up -d)